Smart People With Deep Hearts Almost Always Have The Same Sad Experience In Common, According To A Philosopher

 Webb pointed out that highly intelligent people are extremely attuned to the world and their place within it.
 He posited that people who are constantly posing questions, analyzing answers, and engaging in deep reflection lean toward rumination, or what he called “existential fretting.”

-Due to the experience of trying to understand themselves and the world around them, highly intelligent people often feel acutely alone and fall into an existential depression.
+Highly intelligent people often feel acutely alone and fall into an existential depression.

+According to a 2015 research study, depression is the fourth leading cause of disability worldwide.
 The study explored the link between depression and self-compassion.
 The researchers described self-compassion as maintaining “a healthy attitude toward oneself during times of struggle.”

-They established that self-compassion has three key elements: The presence of self-kindness, a sense of common humanity, and mindfulness.
+They established that self-compassion has three key elements: the presence of self-kindness, a sense of common humanity, and mindfulness.

 Self-kindness requires a person to be caring, understanding, and accepting of their own experience.
 It exists in contrast to self-judgment, which is a self-critical and harsh response to one’s emotions.

 The researchers explained the concept of common humanity as recognizing that hardship and failure are a shared human experience, as opposed to an event that sets people apart from one another.
+“This fosters a feeling of connectedness to others rather than leaving one feeling isolated and alone when in pain or suffering,” they wrote.

 Dostoevsky’s words affirm the idea that intelligent people feel so deeply they often lose themselves in their suffering.